interaminense/react-portfolio-behance/README.md

 # React Portfolio Behance

-This repository was created so people who have a Portfolio in Behance to use the component `<Portfolio />` made in [React App](https://github.com/facebookincubator/create-react-app).
+This repository was created so people, who have a Portfolio in Behance, can use the component `<Portfolio />` made in [React App](https://github.com/facebookincubator/create-react-app).

-This component lists all the projects you have registered in your Behance account, and you will be able to customize your Portfolio.
+This component lists all the projects you have registered in your Behance account and also you will be able to customize your Portfolio.

 <img src="https://raw.githubusercontent.com/interaminense/react-portfolio-behance/master/imgs-readme/print-1.png" />

 ## Demonstration

-Use the url below to test your Portfolio by putting your user name on Behance:
+Use the following url to test your Portfolio by putting your Behance username:

 ```
 https://interaminense.github.io/react-portfolio-behance/YOUR_USERNAME